-Proper planning now can prepare your estate to pay your 'final tax bill 'after you die.
+Proper planning now can prepare your estate to pay your "final tax bill" after you die.

 Without planning, your family may face a financial mess, and be forced to sell some of your assets, including the business, to come up with funds to pay the tax bill.

-Great Value in life Insurance Products

-One of the most cost-effective ways to fund liabilities like your tax bill is to use life insurance products.
+Great value in life insurance products: One of the most costeffective ways to fund liabilities like your tax bill is to use life insurance products.
 For literally pennies on the dollar, you can mitigate your final tax bill and still provide an inheritance to your family.
-In addition, you can use 'corporate' dollars vs. personal, after-tax dollars, to acquire your life insurance.
-My May 2018 TaxLetter® "Corporate-Owned Life Insurance" explains why business owners buy corporateowned life insurance, and how they use leverage arrangements to acquire it, allowing them to keep their own money working in their business or investment portfolio.
+In addition, you can use "corporate" dollars vs. personal, after-tax dollars, to acquire your life insurance.

+My Sept 7, 2018 Investor's Digest article "Business owner?
+Get life insurance" explains why to buy corporate-owned life insurance, and how to use leverage arrangements to acquire it, allowing you to keep your own money working in your business or investment portfolio.